Venue: Overture Hall

 7:00 PM – 9:00 PM

-Overture Lobby: Prosecco, Cake, Pretzels & Grupo Candela
+Overture Lobby: Centennial Reception with Grupo Candela

 Madison Cello Ensemble (MCE), a 501(c) (3), creates a community where all cellists thrive!
 A non competitive collective of cellists from throughout Dane County, MCE offers private cello lessons, weekly group classes, cello ensembles and chamber groups for all ages and levels.
 MCE celebrates diversity in both the student community and repertoire by welcoming students from varied backgrounds and by playing cello music in classical, folk, jazz, pop, and contemporary genres.
 MCE engages in community outreach by performing venues ranging from Summerfest to retirement communities, farmer’s markets, churches and synagogues, and the Madison Children’s museum.
 MCE hosts an annual Winter Solstice Celebration and Benefit to support our scholarship program and local charities.
 Each summer MCE collaborates with other local organizations to provide programming, including a Chamber Music Immersion, the “Fantastic Folk and Fiddle Festival,” and Make Music Madison.
 The rich and diverse traditions of cello live and flourish in MCE’s cooperative and socially engaged environment.